 - On the fly- the docker services can be stacked vertically.

 The docker facility allows users to condense the developed application size and assists in producing a smaller trail of the operating system when containers are used.
 Containers are a system that helps in interacting across the different sectors and borders of the company.
 With docker, different teams of an organisation can correlate and work together easily.

-Docker are featured with an option to run on any platforms.
+Docker are featured with an option to run on any platform.
 It can be used locally, deployed and tested on cloud platforms also.
 Further, even a hybrid environment can be used for running and testing the application.
 Further, scalability is not at all an issue with docker and deploying containers.

-Docker are lightweight files, making it very cost effective and space friendly.
+Docker are lightweight files, making it very cost-effective and space-friendly.
 Taking up lesser space, you can use the saved capacity for other work-related goals.
 It’s suitable for smaller to medium size deployments in work-related issues.

 Getting started with docker tutorial

 Docker fundamentals are easier to handle, and you don’t have to be a pro for it.
 For getting started with docker, there are no prerequisites or skills required.
 A piece of basic knowledge with cloud services and web applications development will help you through the process.
 However, it is not a mandatory thing.
 The entire docker tutorial for installation is listed out here.